SupaxInc/data-structure-and-algorithms/README.md

     - This allows you to XOR a set of numbers in any order and still get the same result.
 1. **Pair Disappearance**: If you have two of the same number and you XOR them, they cancel out and give you 0.
 It's like they vanish!
 2. **Lonely Number Stays**: Since pairs cancel each other out, if there's a number without a pair (a unique number), it won't disappear because there's nothing to cancel it out.
 So, after XORing everything together, this unique number is the only one left.

+## 191 - Number of 1 Bits

+**Brute Force:**  Iterate through the array and just count the 1’s

+- Time Complexity: O(32) → O(1)
+- Space Complexity: O(32) → O(1)

+**Optimized Approach:** Use AND operator to check if right most bit is a 1

+- Time Complexity: O(32) → O(1)
+- Space Complexity: O(32)

+**A more bit manipulation approach:** Use n = n & (n - 1)

+- Subtracting value by 1 removes the right-most bit
+    - Then AND operator filters it out from original value
+- If subtracting by 1 does not remove right-most bit then it shifts the 1’s over creating multiple 1’s
+    - Then AND operator filters out the other 1 from the original value because it compares with the complement of 0s and 1s

+**Solution:** Use AND operator of the value with “1” → “0001”, checks if right most bit of a digit is a 1 then we shift >> the number by 1, to filter out the right-most digit.
+Cycle until 32 but is complete.

+**Unique uses:**

+- Uses shift operator and AND operator